 Essays are mainly ways of expressing one’s ideas and thoughts.
 Essays vary in how one narrates a personal experience, describes an issue, or convinces the reader to accept a certain viewpoint.
 So, essays are mainly classified into four major types, as mentioned below:

 While writing a narrative essay, students must consider the topic as if telling a story.
 Through these essays, they can express themselves in a creative way.
 These essays are usually written in the first person, so as to engage the readers.

 2) Descriptive Essays: Painting a Picture with Words

 In a descriptive essay, students have to paint a picture with words.
 They have to describe something.
 It can be an object, person, place, experience, emotion, situation or anything else.
 These essays allow students a great deal of artistic freedom.

 An expository essay is an informative piece of writing that presents a balanced analysis of a topic.
 To write a good expository essay, students need to investigate the topic, evaluate evidence, express the idea, and set forth an argument clearly and concisely.
 It can be done by comparison and contrast, definition, example, the analysis of cause and effect, etc.

 A persuasive essay is one in which a writer tries to convince the reader to accept his/her viewpoint.
 It presents all sides of the argument but clearly communicates the writer’s personal opinion.

-Students can increase the scores in the reading section of the English paper by practising the comprehension passages.
-To help them, below, we have listed the links of unseen passages.
+Students can increase their scores in the reading section of the English paper by practising the comprehension passages.
+To help them, below, we have listed the links to unseen passages.